Frequently Asked Questions about Tutoring

 - Drop-in Sessions: Come into the Writing Center on a first-come, first-served basis.
 Sessions are approximately 25 minutes long.
 Be aware that there is sometimes a significant wait for drop-in tutoring, especially during midterms and finals.

-- Appointment Sessions: Call ahead (at least one day in advance) to schedule an appointment with a tutor.
+- Appointment Sessions: Schedule your appointment online or call ahead (at least one day in advance).
 You can reach our appointment schedulers at 215-204-0702.
 Appointment sessions are approximately 45-50 minutes long.
 If you are more than ten minutes late for your scheduled time, you forfeit your session.

-- E-Mail Sessions: You may submit your paper for email tutoring during our normal operating hours.
+- E-Mail Sessions: You may submit your paper for email tutoring during the hours designated on the submission form.
 You will receive a response within 24 hours.